Marcellinus of Carthage

 Marcellinus of Carthage was a Christian martyr and saint who died in 413.
-He was secretary of state of the Western Roman Empire under Roman emperor Honorius and a close friend of Augustine of Hippo, as well as a correspondent of Saint Jerome's.
+He was secretary of state of the Western Roman Empire under Roman emperor Honorius and a close friend of Augustine of Hippo, as well as a correspondent of Saint Jerome.
 Saint Augustine dedicated the first books of his landmark The City of God to Marcellinus in 413.

 Life

 Flavius Marcellinus was born in Toledo in Spain, and had a brother, Apringius.
 He came to hold the rank of tribunus et notarius under Emperor Honorius.
 He was described as "a cultured, generous aristocrat, interested in theology".
 His interest in religious questions, brought about close and friendly relations between him and St. Augustine, who wrote him several letters, and dedicated various books to him ("De peccatorum meritis et remissione", "De baptismo parvulorum", and the first three books of "De Civitate Dei").
 Saint Jerome also wrote him.
 He was married to Anapsychia.